robbym-dev/ATG/README.md

 ## Language Model (LLM)

-The Language Model (LLM) utilized in this project is a state-of-the-art natural language processing model trained on a diverse dataset.
-It has been fine-tuned on high-quality few-shot examples of issue descriptions to ensure accurate and well-scoped ticket generation.
+The Language Model (LLM) utilized in this project is GPT3.5.
+To generate high-quality tickets, it is always few-shot prompted with high-quality [ticket examples](https://github.com/robbym-dev/ATG/blob/main/ticket_few_shot) to ensure accurate and well-scoped ticket generation.

 ### Ticket Generation

-The LLM understands the context of issue creation and has been trained to generate full-fledged, well-scoped issue descriptions based on the provided task title.
-It takes into account various factors such as project context, task details, and priority level to produce comprehensive and actionable issue descriptions.
+The LLM understands the context of issue creation and is few-shot prompted to generate well-scoped issue descriptions based on the provided task title.
+It takes into account various factors such as project context, task details, and other tickets to produce comprehensive and actionable issue descriptions.

 ## Installation